kkruecke/cplus-documentation/notes/tree234.rst

     template<typename Key, typename Value> class tree234 {

-       union KeyValue { // This union is used to hold to two types of pairs: one has a non-const Key, the other a const Key.
+       union KeyValue { // This union is used to hold to two types of pairs: one where first, of type Key, is const; the other pair where first is non-const.
+                        // It implements various move constructors and assignment constructors

-           std::pair<Key, Value>        _pair;  // ...this eliminates constantly casting of const_cast<Key>(p.first) = some_noconst_key;
+           std::pair<Key, Value>        _pair;  // ...this pair eliminates constantly having to do: const_cast<Key>(p.first) = some_noconst_key;
-           std::pair<const Key, Value>  _constkey_pair;  // but always return this member of the union.
+           std::pair<const Key, Value>  _constkey_pair;

          public:
            KeyValue() {}